The Persuaders (R&B group): Later career

 The group recorded an album on the Calla label (distributed by CBS Records) in 1976, again in Philadelphia but this time with producers Robert Curington and Norman Harris, entitled It's All About Love.
 One track, the ballad "I Need Love" was an R&B chart hit.
 They later released one single on Brunswick Records in 1981, with Douglas Scott still as lead singer.

-As former members left and new members trickled in, the Persuaders' R&B legacy continued into the 21st century with two new line-ups of Persuaders.
-One group that tours as "The Persuaders" features Vincent Ballard, Sylvester Jones, Tmarvin Williams, and Keith Simmons.
+As former members left and new members trickled in, the Persuaders' R&B legacy continued into the 21st century with review groups performing their classic hits.

-The other group of Persuaders are currently touring as "The Persuaders Revue" featuring: Evan Wills, Chris White, Bernard Taylor and David Turner (the original lead singer of The Implements; David was the first to record the hit song "Look Over Your Shoulder").
-The group now features: Greg Rowland, Lance Officer and Charles Saunders Jr.

 None of the original members are still alive.
 Following Stodghill's 1972 death (described above), Douglas "Smokey" Scott died in 1994, while the timing of Barnes' death is unclear.
 Willie Holland, identified as the last living original member of the Persuaders, died on February 13, 2016.

-Legacy

-The Persuaders recorded the original soul versions of songs later covered by other artists, most notably "Some Guys Have All The Luck", covered by Robert Palmer, Rod Stewart and by Maxi Priest, and "Thin Line Between Love and Hate", covered by H-Town and later by the reggae group Black Slate, the British rock band the Pretenders, and by Annie Lennox in her cover songs album Medusa.
-The song's title and theme were also used for the Martin Lawrence comedy film of the same name in 1996.
-In addition, the group was among a barrage of artists to first record the song "Best Thing that Ever Happened to Me".
-However, by the time the Persuaders' version appeared (from their 1974 album of the same name – William Coleman and Richard Gant are featured on this album), Gladys Knight & the Pips' version of the song was already on its way to becoming a major hit, massively overshadowing the Persuaders' rendition.